humanoid-path-planner/hpp-doc/README.md

 To install all the packages under ubuntu 12.04 LTS, you should do the following
 steps:

-  1. install by apt-get (see http://wiki.ros.org/groovy/Installation/Ubuntu)
+  1. install by apt-get (see http://wiki.ros.org/hydro/Installation/Ubuntu)
+    - ros-hydro-desktop-full,
-    - ros-groovy-desktop-full,
+    - ros-hydro-pr2-robot,
-    - ros-groovy-pr2-robot,
+    - ros-hydro-libccd,
-    - ros-groovy-libccd,
+    - ros-hydro-srdfdom,
     - asciidoc,
     - source-highlight,
     - git,